 The Grange Manor Hotel is in the ideal location for exploring central Scotland due to its easy access to the motorway for Stirling, Glasgow, and Edinburgh.
 This 4-star country house hotel near Falkirk was built in the late 19th century for the Factor (or agent) to the Earl of Zetland's local estates.
 The Earl's own house, long since demolished, was just across the way although the Earl was seldom resident.

 Grange Manor features 36 ensuite bedrooms which are all well equipped with all of the amenities you would expect - with complimentary wi-fi throughout.
-The 6 rooms in the manor house have recently been upgraded to 5 Star standard offering the very finest luxury stay in the area.
+The 6 rooms in the manor house have recently been upgraded to a high standard offering the very finest luxury stay in the area.

 At the Grange Manor the restaurant is proud of its passionate brigade of Chefs.
 The team is dedicated to serving only the highest quality food, using the finest seasonal ingredients, and sourcing the best products available to us.

 The Grange Manor Hotel in Grangemouth offers great late deals and special offers on short breaks throughout the year.